Document Type and Release Option

 "Genocide Masquerading" looks at US foreign policy responses two pivotal events in South African apartheid history in a comparative analysis and reflects on the implications of US action versus inaction in the rise and fall of apartheid.

 Forsee, Jessica P., "Genocide Masquerading: The Politics of the Sharpeville Massacre and Soweto Uprising" (2019).
-University Honors Program Theses.
+Honors College Theses.
 415.